Tsoggy/PyBer_Analysis/README.md

 1. The number of cities per type: if each city type were to have the same amount of cities represented in the data, would we see different results?
 2. Whether certain cities skew the data for each city type: offering far fewer or far greater number of rides that other cities in that city type, or charging far less or far greater per ride than other cities in that city type
 3. The length of each trip: longer rides may imply an increase in the cost of fare which may be why rural rides are more expensive
-4. The time of year when more trips take place: in January, each city type collects a bit less in fares; why is that?
+4. The time of year when more trips take place: in January, each city type collects a bit less in fares that in other months; why is that?
 Can the data tell us?